 This post includes affiliate links.

-Don’t be intimidated.
-The amount of names a stitch goes by is not proportional to its complexity.
-The moss stitch (commonly also known as the granite stitch, the linen stitch and also referred to as the woven stitch and the seed stitch according to other sources) is a very simple stitch that provides a beautiful alternating texture.
+The crochet linen stitch (commonly also known as the granite stitch, the moss stitch and also referred to as the woven stitch and the seed stitch according to other sources) is a very simple stitch that provides a beautiful alternating texture.

-But why so many names?
-Who knows.
 Maybe it’s because it’s such a great stitch that has many uses.
 Whatever the reason, this stitch is a must-know!

 If you are looking for a stitch that has more names than instructional steps, look no further.
 Please read below for the tutorial.

-I was recently asked to make a tutorial on how to crochet the Moss Stitch which is also known as the Granite or Linen Stitch.
-As I really enjoy making crochet tutorials, I jumped right into it.
+I was recently asked to make a tutorial on how to crochet Linen Stitch which is also known as the Granite or Moss Stitch.

 This stitch is actually very easy to crochet.
 This stitch become very popular and well known once color pooling became a trend.
-If you have not tried color pooling, you should check out my review on a book that is all about Color Pooling.

 Color Pooling aka Yarn Pooling is when the yarn is a variegated yarn and is crocheted using the moss stitch to create beautiful patterns just using the colors of the yarn.

-I decided the break up the moss stitch tutorial into 2 parts.
 One part explains and shows how to do the stitch flat and the other part shows how to do it in a round.
-Both have separate video tutorials to lead you thru the steps on how to start and continue with the moss stitch.

 If you want to learn more special and advanced stitches, please check out my other crochet tutorials HERE.

-How to do the moss stitch flat
+How to do the linen stitch flat

 1. First make a chain of a ODD number.
 Then you skip the first 2 chains and make a single crochet into the 3rd chain from the hook.
 I am pointing my finger at it here.